 The Summit is proudly presented by the Alameda County Office of Education and Peralta Community College District.

-The Alameda County Office of Education (ACOE) serves as liaison between the California Department of Education and the 18 Alameda County public school districts that serve more than 200,000 students and 10,000 teachers.
-ACOE provides fiscal oversight of the district budgets representing more than $1.78 billion and operates more than 300 programs and services for Alameda County students, parents and educators.
-ACOE provides, promotes and supports leadership and service to ensure the success of every child, in every school, every day.
-For more information, visit www.acoe.org.
+The Alameda County Office of Education (ACOE), under the leadership of County Superintendent of Schools L. Karen Monroe, serves as liaison between the California Department of Education and the 18 Alameda County public school districts that serve more than 200,000 students and 10,000 teachers.
+ACOE provides oversight of district budgets, representing more than $1.78 billion, and Local Control and Accountability Plans (LCAPs) visit www.acoe.org.

 Join millions of people on Eventbrite.